toucansites/try-o-template/contents/posts/new-navigation/index.md

 ### Step 3: Add an `index.md` File

 1. Inside the new directory (e.g., `src/contents/contact-us`), create a file named `index.md`.
-   - This file contains metadata and content for the custom page.
+   - This file stores the metadata and content for the custom page.

 2. Add the following content to the `index.md` file:

    ```
    ---
    title: "Contact Us"